 OICR, in respect of OTB, requires agents to comply with the policy and its procedures and addresses how and by whom compliance will be enforced and the consequences of breach.
-The policy and procedures also stipulate that compliance will be audited by the Privacy Officer and Information Security Officer, at a minimum every 2 years, in accordance with the Policy and Procedures In Respect of a Privacy Audit.
+The policy and procedures also stipulate that compliance will be audited by the Privacy Officer and Information Security Officer, at a minimum every 2 years, in accordance with the Policy and Procedures in Respect of a Security and a Privacy Audit.

-The policy and procedures also require agents to notify OTB at the first reasonable opportunity, in accordance with its Policy and Procedures for Privacy Breach Management, if an agent breaches or believes there may have been a breach of this policy or its procedures.
+The policy and procedures also require agents to notify OTB at the first reasonable opportunity, in accordance with its Policy and Procedures for Information Security and Privacy Breach Management, if an agent breaches or believes there may have been a breach of this policy or its procedures.

-15. Policy and Procedures In Respect of Security Audits
+15. Policy and Procedures in Respect of a Security and a Privacy Audit